 Reviews from millions of Tripadvisor travelers have placed the Grizzly & Wolf Discovery Center in the top 10% of attractions worldwide!

-OTTER ADDITION - On September 8, 2020 a year-and-a-half old male North American river otter arrived at the Center from the Woodland Park Zoo in Seattle, WA.
+OTTER ADDITION - Moe, a year-and-a-half old male North American river otter, arrived at the Center from the Woodland Park Zoo in Seattle, WA.
+He is the latest to be introduced to the group of otters that live at Center.
 As part of normal procedure, Moe spent some time "quarantined" from the other otters to insure his health and theirs.
 He continued to receive enrichment throughout that time, and after he was deemed healthy by our veterinarian, Moe was able to shift into the den spaces near the other otters.
-He and Clarke have began sharing the habitat.
-Our animal keepers have observed the two males grooming each other, foraging regularly and exploring the habitat together.
-Come visit and check out this busy duo!
+He can be seen foraging for food regularly and exploring the habitat.

 Our OnCell app will help guide you through both the grounds and the stories of the animals that live at the GWDC.